Bitcoin Halving: What It Is and Why It Matters

 Why Care About the Next Halving?

-So once you’ve worked out your overall investment strategy and how Bitcoin fits into it, you’ll want to keep abreast of potential impacts from these events.
+So once you’ve worked out your overall crypto strategy and how Bitcoin fits into it, you’ll want to keep abreast of potential impacts from these events.

 With a deeper understanding of what they are, you’ll be in a better position to decide how you’ll want to plan for them.